webleon/ASUS-X299-Hackintosh/Personal EFI/README.md

     * Due to some T2 chip dependancies on MacPro7,1 and iMacPro1,1 SMBIOS

 ## Radeon Pro W5500 Issues
 Replaced RX 580 with a Radeon Pro W5500 and have encountered a couple issues.
 The major issue appears to be an issue with AGPM.
-Not sure if it's specific to the W5500 or just have an issue with my GPU so YMMV when using W5500.
+Not sure if it's specific to the W5500 or just have an issue with my GPU so YMMV when using a W5500.

 ### 1. Kernel Panics with Green/Black screen
 macOS will randomly kernel panic and freeze (sometimes once a day, sometimes multiple) on a green screen (HDMI) or black screen (DP).
 The computer will either stay on a green/black screen until manually rebooting or macOS will reboot automatically with a kp log.